Chat Completions

 Field Type Description

-id string (UUID) Unique interaction identifier
+id string Unique interaction identifier

-object string Response type, always “chat.completion”
+object string Response type: "chat.completion" or "chat.completion.chunk"

 created integer Unix timestamp of creation